 Why GKE?
 What are the things that GKE does for the user?

-GKE takes care of the overlay network: https://cloud.google.com/compute/docs/vpc/#routing
+- GKE takes care of the overlay network

 Google provides a Command-line interface (gcloud) to interact with all Google Cloud Platform products and services. gcloud is a tool that provides the primary command-line interface to Google Cloud Platform.
-You can use this tool to perform many common platform tasks either from the command-line or in scripts.
+Gcloud tool can be used in the scripts to automate the tasks or directly from the command-line.
 Follow this guide to install the gcloud tool.

 Now let's begin!
 The first step is to create the cluster.